Fran Williamson: Career history

 Williamson was introduced to swimming as a child and began competing while at secondary school, having been terrified of water during her primary years.
 She was classified as a S3 classification swimmer and her first competitive meet as part of the Great Britain team was in 2001 at the European Championships in Stockholm.
 In 2002 Williamson travelled to Mar del Plata in Argentina to represent Great Britain at her first IPC Swimming World Championships.
 She took part in five events, winning a medal in each including a gold as part of the 4x50m Freestyle Relay (20 Points).
 In her individual events she won two silvers and two bronze.

 Williamson qualified for the 2004 Summer Paralympics in Athens and entered into the 50m Freestyle S3, 100m Freestyle S3, 50m Backstroke S3 and the 4x50m freestyle relay (20 Points).
-In the 4x50m freestyle relay, Williamson was joined by team mates Jeanette Chippington, Mhairi Love and Jane Stidever.
+In the 4x50m freestyle relay, Williamson was joined by teammates Jeanette Chippington, Mhairi Love and Jane Stidever.
 They finished well behind the winning Japanese team but edged out the American team by a twentieth of a second to claim silver.
 Williamson also won silver in the 50m freestyle and 50m backstroke, and a third place bronze medal in the 100m freestyle.

 In 2005 an operation to repair damage to a tendon in her ankle resulted in a nine-month absence from swimming, but she returned to the sport in 2006.
 At the 2006 IPC Swimming World Championships in Durban, Williamson won her first individual gold medal at a major international meet when she won the 50m backstroke S3, beating the Olympic champion Annke Conradi who finished in third place.
 She took two further golds in the 20-point freestyle and medley relays, and added silver in the 50m and 200m freestyle S3.

 Williamson only had two events available to her in the 2008 Summer Paralympics in Beijing.
 Battling from a serious shoulder injury, which later required reconstruction, Williamson's ability to compete was questioned on numerous occasions.
 Nevertheless, despite excruciating pain, she fought through both of her Paralympic events.